jin/rules_maven/README.md

 - [x] windows support
 - [x] don't reexport the entire transitive closure; create the internal tree of java/aar_import based on the pom deps
 - [x] [load test with different artifacts](./WORKSPACE)
-- [ ] migration script for gmaven_rules
+- [ ] migration script from gmaven_rules
 - [ ] srcjar support
 - [ ] authentication
-- [ ] sha checks of transitive artifacts
-- [ ] support more packaging types than just aar and jar
+- [ ] support more packaging types than just aar,jar, and bundle

 ## Known issues